metapages/metaframe-mermaid/README.md

-# metaframe-template-preact
+# Metaframe template

-Fast creation and deployment of advanced metaframe websites
+Fast creation and deployment of advanced metaframe websites.

+Fork or copy this repo.

+## Features

+- `vite` for fast building
+- `preact` for efficient, fast loading sites
+- `typescript` for type checking
+- `just` for a single method to build/test/deploy/publish